abcdesktopio/docs/opsdocs/docs/faq.md

 curl -X POST -H 'Content-Type: text/javascript' http://localhost:30443/API/manager/image -d @2048-alpine.d.3.0.json
 ```

-The first start will pull the 2048 image, it can take a while
+The first start will pull the 2048 image, so it can take a while.